Kaggle/docker-rstats/README.md

+# docker-r

-This contains the Dockerfiles (etc.) used for building Docker images used by "Scripts" on Kaggle.com.
+This contains the Dockerfile used for building the R docker image for Kaggle Scripts.